Xiaoge-Zhang/responsible_ai_final_project/README.md

-there are no parameters at this time running data_gathering.py will gather the data from CDC dataset with tuned query running data_preprocessing will create datasets by race of the patients running SVM.py will output the result csv in the output folder that shows the difference in performances on patients data of different races
+there are no parameters at this time running data_gathering.py will gather the data from CDC dataset with tuned query running data_preprocessing will create datasets by race of the patients running Logi{{model name}.py will use the corresponding model to predict given the data, using sex and race as protected attributes. it will output the accuracy of the model on unmitigated data, output disparate impact ratio on sex and race, the average odds error on both attributes, and mitigate the bias if there's by feature reweighting.
+It will also output the mitigated performance as well as disparate impact ratio and average odds error.

 # Future work
 apparently right now the project isn't finished, I will have bigger datasets and test more ML models by the deadlines